 Many environmental issues have a global impact and the Sustainability Board is keen to work with IFoA members across the world.
 It also supports the work of the International Actuarial Association Resource and Environment Working Group.

 The Sustainability Board builds on the work conducted by the former Resource and Environment Member Interest Group (MIG).
 The research and activities that were undertaken by the MIG are now conducted by the Resource and Environment Board.
-The Board supports a number of working parties, the Sustainable Development Goals MIG and it the Practice Board sponsor of the IFoA’s Financial Systems Innovation Centre (FinSTIC).
+The Board supports a number of working parties, the Sustainable Development Goals MIG, and it is the Practice Board sponsor of the IFoA’s Financial Systems Innovation Centre (FinSTIC).

 The Board welcomes volunteers from all areas of the professional to support and engage in sustainability issues.
 Find out further details on these opportunities and how to get engaged.